Skip to content

 CI (.github/workflows/)

-• tests.yml — Python (HA 2025.2.0 floor, HA stable, HA dev), Frontend (Vitest + coverage), C++ tests (CMake + CTest).
+• tests.yml — Python (HA 2026.5.0 floor, HA stable, HA dev), Frontend (Vitest + coverage), C++ tests (CMake + CTest, both libs).

-• firmware.yml — compiles each firmware variant.
+• firmware.yml — compiles each firmware variant on changes under firmware/.

 • hacs.yml — HACS integration validation.